northstowekarate/northstowekarate.github.io/kyu-syllabus/index.md

 ### KUMITE
 1. SANBON KUMITE (JŌDAN OI-ZUKI, CHŪDAN OI-ZUKI) - 3 step sparring

-Here's a short video demonstrating sanbon for 9th kyu.
+Here's a short video demonstrating sanbon kumite.
 Note that these are the steps for practicing at home.
 Kumite is performed with a partner.

 <div class="container">
   <div class="row justify-content-center">